 His publications include textbooks: Trends Influence Curriculum 1974,Trends and Issues Affecting Curriculum 1977, co- author Trends and Issues Affecting Curriculum: Program and Practices 1980, Contemporary Education in a Perspective 1982, and over 35 articles in educational journals and publications.
 He also authored a Brief History of First Baptist Church.

-In lieu of flowers, donations may be made to the First Baptist Church of Athens Georgia, the American Heart Association, the American Stroke Association or the American Cancer Society.
+In lieu of flowers, donations may be made to the First Baptist Church of Athens Georgia, the

 Funeral Services will be 2PM Monday, February 11th, at the Athens First Baptist Church with Dr. Paul Baxley, Dr. Frank Granger and Dr. Jon Appleton officiating.
 Interment will follow in Evergreen Memorial Park with full military honors.
 The family will receive friends from 5-7 PM Sunday at Bernstein.